Goosnargh: Goosnargh parish

 Goosnargh parish includes the small villages of Inglewhite and Whitechapel, and Beacon Fell Country Park.
 The northernmost part of the parish, including Whitechapel and Beacon Fell, lies within the Forest of Bowland Area of Outstanding Natural Beauty.
 The River Brock forms part of the parish boundary on the northwest and north sides.

 The parish contains the Roman Catholic church of St Francis, Hill Chapel, and an adjoining Catholic primary school of the same name.
 The sixteenth-century Catholic martyr George Beesley was born at the site.

 Waddecar Scout Activity Centre (formerly Waddecar Scout Camp), on Snape Rake Lane on the southern bank of the River Brock, was established in the mid-20th century.

 Only one side of one road in Goosnargh village, including the parish church, lies within Goosnargh parish; almost all of the village lies within adjacent Whittingham parish.
 This may explain why the village is sometimes referred to as "Goosnargh and Whittingham", as if there were two villages.
 Some road signs on entering the village display "Goosnargh and Whittingham".
 The website of the local "Goosnargh & Whittingham Whitsuntide Festival" refers to "the twin villages of Goosnargh and Whittingham".
 An article in a local newspaper also refers to "the villages of Whittingham and Goosnargh".
 However, no modern maps show a village marked "Whittingham" and the website of Whittingham Parish Council refers only to the village of Goosnargh.

+Newsham was separated from Goosnargh parish in 1894 and transferred to the parish of Barton.

 The parish was part of Preston Rural District throughout its existence from 1894 to 1974.
 In 1974 the parish became part of the Borough of Preston, which became a city in 2002.

 Local businesses

-Two miles out of Goosnargh village is Ye Horn's Inn, noted for its roast duck and incorporating the Goosnargh Brewing Company.
-The brewery produces a number of beers including Goosnargh Gold, Goosnargh Truckle and Real Goosnargh Bitter (RGB).

-Five of the 10 Lancashire cheese dairies listed on the British Cheese Board's website in 2009 are located in Goosnargh parish: Butler's, Greenfields, Mrs Kirkham's, Shorrocks and Carron Lodge.
+Five of the ten Lancashire cheese dairies listed on the British Cheese Board's website in 2009 are located in Goosnargh parish: Butler's, Greenfields, Mrs Kirkham's, Shorrocks and Carron Lodge.